-Vacuum pump devices (or vacuum constriction devices) are a non-drug alternative to help a man achieve an erection, if he experiences erection problems following
+Vacuum pump devices or vacuum constriction devices are a non-drug alternative to help with erection problems following treatment for prostate cancer.

 Once the erection is achieved (which may take 10 to 20 minutes), a band called a constriction ring is placed around the base of the penis to help maintain the erection.